-2. Null hypothesis: the inclusion of a secondary crop on the same field does not change the energy and carbon fluxes in an irregular sequential cropping rotation with long fallow periods.

-Alternative hypothesis: the inclusion of a secondary crop on the same field modifies the energy and carbon fluxes in an irregular sequential cropping rotation with long fallow periods.

-- 3. Null hypothesis: in a regular rotation without long fallow periods, the inclusion of a secondary crop on the same field does not change the crop development of the primary crop or the gridbox energy and carbon fluxes and soil conditions.
-Alternative hypothesis: in a regular rotation without long fallow periods, the inclusion of a secondary crop on the same field modifies the crop development of the primary crop, the gridbox energy and carbon fluxes and soil conditions. - Hypotheses 1 will be assessed by comparison of the observed Leaf Area Index (LAI), canopy height and total above ground biomass at Avignon with single crop and sequential crop simulations.
-Hypotheses 2 will be assessed by comparison of observed fluxes, GPP, length and detail of the observation record at the Avignon site means it is an ideal site to demonstrate the method being implemented in JULES for simulating sequential cropping.
-High resolution meteorological data, important for the practicalities of running the JULES model is available on a half hourly basis; this includes air temperature, humidity, windspeed and atmospheric pressure at a height of 2m above the surface.
-Cumulative rainfall, radiation measurements and sensible (H) and latent heat (LE) and sensible heat (H) at Avignon with single crop and sequential crop simulations.
+- 1. Null hypothesis: the inclusion of a secondary crop on the same field does not change the growth and development of the primary crop in an irregular sequential cropping rotation with long fallow periods. - Alternative hypothesis: the inclusion of a secondary crop on the same field modifies the growth and development of the primary crop in an irregular sequential cropping rotation with long fallow periods. - 5 Null hypothesis: the inclusion of a secondary crop on the same field does not change the energy and carbon fluxes in an irregular sequential cropping rotation with long fallow periods. - Alternative hypothesis: the inclusion of a secondary crop on the same field modifies the energy and carbon fluxes in an irregular sequential cropping rotation with long fallow periods. - Null hypothesis: in a regular rotation without long fallow periods, the inclusion of a secondary crop on the same field does not change the crop development of the primary crop or the gridbox energy and carbon fluxes and soil conditions.
+Alternative hypothesis: in a regular rotation without long fallow periods, the inclusion of a secondary crop on the same field modifies the crop development of the primary crop, the gridbox energy and carbon fluxes and soil conditions.

+Hypotheses 1 will be assessed by comparison of the observed Leaf Area Index (LAI), canopy height and total above ground biomass at Avignon with single crop and sequential crop simulations.
+Hypotheses 2 will be assessed by comparison of observed fluxes, GPP, latent heat (LE) and sensible heat (H) at Avignon with single crop and sequential crop simulations.
 For Hypotheses 3 we compare JULES yields with observed yields for single and sequential crop simulations and analyse the same variables as for Hypotheses 1 and 2 for four locations across the North Indian states of Uttar Pradesh and Bihar.
 We also assess if the implementation of sequential crops affects the soil moisture in a regular sequential crop system, which does not have long periods of bare soil.
 For a regular sequential crop system without long fallow periods, changes in soil moisture are more likely to be due to the effects of sequential cropping and are less likely to be affected by evaporation from bare soil.
 More information is provided about the Avignon site in Sect.
 4.1 and the climate across the four India gridbox locations in Sect.
 4.2, including the observations used to evaluate the simulations at these locations.